microchipgnu/aim/website/blog/2025-01-04-welcome/index.md

 **The near future of software engineering is prompt-driven programming.**

-At the heart of this transformation lies a simple yet powerful concept: **markup languages**.

-Markdown, a language many of us already use to structure our thoughts and ideas, has emerged as a natural fit for this shift.
+In my opinion, Markdown, a language many of us already use to structure our thoughts and ideas, has emerged as a natural fit for this shift.
 With its clarity and accessibility, it serves as the perfect foundation for a system that turns ideas into execution.

 ### The AI Markup Language - AIM